Horospheres in Teichm\"uller space and mapping class group: Preliminaries

-for all $\gamma\in \mathcal{S}$.
 We say a Teichm\"uller geodesic is determined by a pair of transverse measured foliations $\{\mathcal{F}, \mathcal{G}\}$, if it is defined by a holomorphic quadratic differential whose vertical and horizontal foliations are in the projective classes of $\mathcal{F}$ and $\mathcal{G}$.
+Any pair of transverse measured foliations determines a unique Teichm\"uller geodesic \cite{gardiner1991extremal}.